arkanelinux/docs.arkanelinux.org/docs/arkdep/arkdep-build-usage/index.md

    ├── package.list         # (Optional) Plain text file containing list of packages installed by apt in a chroot, used for aditional package installations
    ├── depends.list         # (Optional) Plain text file containing filepaths of other variants used to extend package lists and overlays of current variant
-   ├── apt.conf             # Plain text file, contains repo URL and package suite, eg. `http://deb.debian.org/debian sid` ├── type                 # Plain text file, for configs of the Debian type should contain `debian` ├── name.sh              # (Optional) Bash script, is sourced if available, output is used as image name ├── update.sh            # (Optional) Script run by Arkdep to perform minor updates to the system ├── extensions           # (Optional) Directory for custom scripts
+   ├── apt.conf             # Plain text file, contains repo URL and package suite, eg. `http://deb.debian.org/debian sid` ├── type                 # Plain text file defining which build script to use, for Debian and Debian-based distros should contain `debian`
+   ├── name.sh              # (Optional) Bash script, is sourced if available, output is used as image name ├── update.sh            # (Optional) Script run by Arkdep to perform minor updates to the system ├── extensions           # (Optional) Directory for custom scripts